caioleitao/simulation-2d/README.md

 		(Open with a text editor in sudo mode) sudo subl /etc/ld.so.conf.d/local.conf # here we used sublime, but you can use gedit or vi

-	Write these path:
+	Write these path in the file and save it:

 		/usr/local/share

-	And update your ldconfig:
+	Update your ldconfig:

 		sudo ldconfig